veera2508/Sniplet/README.md

         ...

 ## Usage:
+1. To start Sniplet just invoke sniplet and mention the config file you want to use (created using --config)
-1. Start Sniplet by using the following command.
-Replace filepath by the path to your custom file or leave it blank for it to choose the one you created using --config
+2. To start Sniplet with your custom file use the following command.
+Replace filepath by the path to your custom file

-        sniplet --start [FILEPATH]
+        sniplet --usrfile [FILEPATH]
-2. To stop Sniplet use the keyboard interrupt in the terminal
+3. To stop Sniplet use the keyboard interrupt in the terminal

 ## Help
 Use the following command to get more info about usage and configuration